ScrappyCocco/UETrafficGame/README.md

 ## Engine Version

-I did this project on Unreal Engine 5.1.x.
+I did this project on Unreal Engine 5.1.x, standard version installed from the Epic Launcher.

 I will consider updating it to new Unreal Versions when they come out, keeping a branch for every old version so it's always acccessible.